pawelc/docs/toread_pgm.md

-1995 - The Helmholtz machine
+1988 - Local computations with probabilities on graphical structures and their application to expert systems 1995 - The Helmholtz machine
 1996 - On a dualization of graphical Gaussian models 1997 - The EM Algorithm and Extensions